elizabethhillman/taskManager/Specification.md

 		User = a person who want to use this application

     11. Log out user
+**Product Name:** S.I.T.E

+**Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

+**Use Case Name:** Log out user

+**Date:** April 6th, 2021

+\## Summary

+The user can log out when done working in the task manager.
+This also ensures no accidental changes happen that can cause the user the miss a task.

+\## Actors

+1. the user

+\## Preconditions

+\* User must be logged in before they can be logged out.

+\* Changes must be saved before logging out

+\## Triggers

+"Log out" is selected by user

+\## Primary Sequence

+1. Log in
+2. view or edit and save tasks
+3. Log out

+\## Primary Postconditions

+\* A message saying "You have successfully been logged out" is displayed

+\## Non-functional Requirements
+The only option in the task manager once logged out, is to log in.

+\## Glossary

+\* user = a person who wants to create a new task

+\* task = an object that exists within the task board

     12. Reorder tasks
+**Product Name:** S.I.T.E

+**Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

+**Use Case Name:** Reorder tasks

+**Date:** April 6th, 2021

+\## Summary

+The user can reorder the tasks in their order of importance.

+\## Actors

+1. the user
+2. the tasks

+\## Preconditions

+\* User must be logged in before they can be logged out.

+\* At least two tasks must be in the task manager

+\## Triggers

+\## Primary Sequence

+1. Log in
+2. Create, edit, or reorder tasks
+3. Log out

+\## Primary Postconditions

+\*

+\## Non-functional Requirements

+\## Glossary

+\* user = a person who wants to create a new task

+\* task = an object that exists within the task board

     13. Reminders
+**Product Name:** S.I.T.E

+**Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

+**Use Case Name:** Reminders

+**Date:** April 6th, 2021

+\## Summary

+The user can receive notification at a specified time before tasks should be started or completed.
+An option for "Add notification __ minutes/hours before start/complete time" will be available.
+The reminder can be sent through an email or SMS

+\## Actor

+1. the user
+2. the reminder

+\## Preconditions

+\* The user is logged in
+\* At least one task must be saved in the task manager
+\* Anticipated start and end time should be saved for the task
+\* User must select an amount of time before when they should start or complete a task.

+\## Triggers
+A timer recognizes that a reminder is set to be sent out.

+\## Primary Sequence

+1. Log in
+2. The user sets a reminder
+3. Log out
+4. The task manager will send out a reminder for the set time

+\## Primary Postconditions

+\* A reminder for the task is sent to the user

+\## Non-functional Requirements
+Task reminders are optional, tasks can be saved without a reminder.

+\## Glossary

+\* user = a person who wants to create a new task

+\* task = an object that exists within the task board

+\* SMS = short message service, a text to the user

     14. Plan for specific days
+**Product Name:** S.I.T.E

+**Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

+**Use Case Name:** Plan for specific days

+**Date:** April 6th, 2021

+\## Summary

+The user can set tasks for days in the future using a built in calendar.

+\## Actors

+1. the user
+2. the calendar

+\## Preconditions

+\* The user is logged in
+\* At least one task must be saved in the task manager

+\## Triggers

+A date is selected for a task in the future through the calendar option.

+\## Primary Sequence

+1. Log in
+2. Create a task or schedule an existing task for the future.

+\## Primary Postconditions

+\* The scheduled task will be saved for the selected date.

+\## Non-functional Requirements
+Selecting a date for a task is optional, tasks can be created without a scheduled date.

+\## Glossary

+\* user = a person who wants to create a new task

+\* task = an object that exists within the task board

-    15. Estimate and note time to complete tasks
+    15. Estimate and note time to complete tasks **Product Name:** S.I.T.E

+**Problem Statement:** S.I.T.E is a task manager where users can keep track of daily tasks: sorting the tasks by their priority, category and how long they will take.

+**Use Case Name:** Estimate and note time to complete tasks

+**Date:** April 6th, 2021

+\## Summary

+The user can set an estimated time it will take to complete a task.
+This feature can help the user gauge how many tasks they can complete each day.

+\## Actors

+1. the user
+2. the task manager

+\## Preconditions

+\* At least one task must be saved in the task manager
+\* The user is logged in

+\## Triggers

+An estimated time to complete a task is entered and saved in the "timing" option.

+\## Primary Sequence

+1. Log in
+2. Edit or create a task with an estimated time to complete.

+\## Primary Postconditions

+\* The estimated time to complete the task will be saved and displayed next to the task on the task manager.

+\## Non-functional Requirements
+Entering an estimated time for a task is optional, tasks can be saved without an estimated time to complete.

+\## Glossary

+\* user = a person who wants to create a new task

+\* task = an object that exists within the task board

 UML Diagram:
 ![uml use case (2)](https://user-images.githubusercontent.com/69373637/113670946-91198280-966a-11eb-84f2-f0f51557b602.jpg)